roundcube/roundcubemail/plugins/managesieve/helpdocs/en_US/settings-filters.rst

 disable some actions temporarily.

-Because filters are executed in specified order (from top to bottom as you see them on the list) you can use drag-and-drop technique to rearange filters on the list.
+Because filters are executed in specified order (from top to bottom as you see them on the list) you can use drag-and-drop technique to rearrange filters on the list.

 Every filter definition contains at least one rule and one action.
 Depending on server capabilities a rule can be based e.g. on message headers, body, date or size.